The HUMMBL Method

 The primitives

 HUMMBL ships five load-bearing primitives.
-Each one is a Python package you import.
+All in one Python package (hummbl-governance) you import.
 Each one is stdlib-only.
 Each one is open source.

-- Delegation Context — chain-depth enforcement.
-Agents cannot escalate privilege by chaining delegations past configured depth.
+• Delegation Context — chain-depth enforcement.
+Attempts to chain delegations past configured depth are rejected.

 These are not dashboards.
 They are the machinery dashboards describe.